cereda/wsn2spa/README.md

 # wsn2spa

-`wsn2spa` is a command line tool written in Java that takes a grammar written in the Wirth Syntax Notation (WSN) and generates a corresponding structured pushdown automaton (SPA), specified through a list of specs written the YAML format.
+`wsn2spa` is a command line tool written in Java that takes a grammar written in the Wirth Syntax Notation (WSN) and generates a corresponding structured pushdown automaton (SPA), specified through a list of specs written in the YAML format.
 This tool is released under the GNU Public License version 3.0 and makes use of two helper tools, `wirth2ape` and `nfa2dfa`, written by me.

 Apache Maven and Java 8 are required to build `wsn2spa` from sources.
 Run: